ardemk/naim-uniti-remote/README.md

 Are provided the entries for the configuration.yaml as well as the automation.yaml

-These entries have just to be incorporated into your respective files with modifying the IP adress of your Uniti device.
+These entries have just to be copied into your respective files (do not forget to modify the IP adress of your Uniti device).

 # How does it work?